 At the Center:

-- Intake of cats from clients in the mornings: from 7:30 – 9:00am, this is a critical volunteer role that involves greeting clients, answering questions, helping to complete intake forms, helping to move cats from vehicles to intake area, taking payment from clients.
+- Intake of cats from clients in the mornings: from 7:30 – 9:00am, this is a critical volunteer role that involves greeting clients, answering questions, helping to complete intake forms and helping to move cats from vehicles to intake area.

-- Discharge of cats to clients in the afternoons: from 4:00 – 6:00pm, this important volunteer shift involves greeting clients, answering questions, helping to move cats from the discharge area to client vehicles, taking payments from clients.
+- Discharge of cats to clients in the afternoons: from 5:30 – 6:15pm, this important volunteer shift involves greeting clients, answering questions, helping to move cats from the discharge area to client vehicles.

 - Data Entry of surgical records and medical notes.

 - Instrument pack preparation and cleaning: this volunteer duty is “instrumental” in ensuring that our surgical packs are cleaned, sanitized and prepared for surgery the next day.

 - Reservation Call Backs and Reminder Calls: this volunteer role has flexible days and hours, and involves contacting clients to make reservations, confirm reservations, counsel new clients and answer questions.